dariodenardi/GMKP/README.md

 Multi-threaded DLL (/MD)
 ```

-## Structure
+NOTE: version of CPLEX used is 12.9.
+In later versions the folders can change

 ## License

-The present work is distributed under the terms of ghe GNU General Public License v3 (see the `LICENSE` file).
+The source code for the site is licensed under the GNU General Public License v3, which you can find in the LICENSE.md file.